Gaeduck-0908/PySystemInfo/README.md

 # PySystemInfo
 It's a package that allows you to easily find out the system information of your computer through Python

-> planning to switch to pip through Pypi in the future
 # PiP install
 ```
 pip install PySystemInfo